Xilinx/Vitis_Libraries/docs/api-reference.rst

 .. _ariaid-title4:

-xf::imwrite
+xf::cv::imwrite
 ===========

-The function xf::imwrite saves the image to the specified file from the given xf::Mat.
+The function xf::cv::imwrite saves the image to the specified file from the given xf::cv::Mat.
 The image format is chosen based on the file name extension.
 This function internally uses cv::imwrite for the processing.
-Therefore, all the limitations of cv::imwrite are also applicable to xf::imwrite.
+Therefore, all the limitations of cv::imwrite are also applicable to xf::cv::imwrite.

 .. rubric:: API Syntax